top of page

 The symposium design follows our commitment to continuous improvement (PDCA), building on what we learned from our first gathering in Detroit (July 2024) and creating the foundation for future evolution.

-Day 1 positions you as the observer and expert, examining specific, real-world challenges at OC Tanner.
+Day 1 positions you as an active participant, experiencing and applying diverse improvement approaches at O.C.
+Tanner.
 Day 2 elevates your role to thought leader, joining a unique think tank that is creating the movement for the future of people at work.

 The symposium design balances structure with emergence, providing clear direction while allowing space for discovery and co-creation.
 Each element builds on previous experiences, creating momentum toward meaningful, lasting change in how we approach improvement across industries and roles.